Peppermint Meringue Cookies Recipe

 Peppermint Meringue Cookies

-You can also pipe the meringue mixture out of a piping bag into small rounds, rosettes, or stars.
+But you can also turn the meringue mixture into meringue cookies.
+Just pipe it out of a piping bag into small rounds, rosettes, or stars.
 Then bake them in a low oven to form a tender cookie with a crisp exterior and a chewy middle.

+• No raw egg whites.
 For various reasons, some people prefer not to work with raw egg whites.
 These cookies are baked, albeit at a low temperature, so the risk isn’t the same as the salmonella risk of consuming the raw egg whites in something like royal icing.
 But you can make meringues with meringue powder as an alternative.
-This also means you can make them without adding additional cream of tartar.

-Meringue powder consists mostly of dried egg whites.
-However, unlike raw or powdered egg whites, it already contains starches and stabilizers that allow it to whip to stiff peaks.
-So you simply mix it with water, sugar, and any flavorings or extracts.
-You do not need to add an acid like cream of tartar.
+• No cream or tartar either.
+Because meringue powder already contains starches and stabilizers that allow it to whip to stiff peaks, you do not need to add an acid such as cream of tartar.

 • Meringue powder – if you prefer, you can use raw or powdered egg whites.
 Just omit the water if using raw egg whites, and add cream of tartar and a pinch of salt for either of the substitutions.